sarathsasidharan/sarathsasidharan.github.io/_posts/2022-02-07-Synapse-Databricks Vnet.md

 These resources are automatically cleaned up when the cluster is terminated.

 Thes VMs are attached to the private subnet which is provided during deployment.
-The public IPs inside the public subnet are used for the control pane communication.

 ### 3.Create a Private Endpoint For Synapse Dedicated Pool